Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Do banks lend to foreigners for homes in Dubai in 2026?

-Foreign borrowers typically see loan-to-value ratios of 60% to 75%, meaning you need a down payment of at least 25% to 40% of the property price, with non-residents often facing the stricter end of this range.
+Foreign borrowers in Dubai most commonly see loan-to-value (LTV) ratios of 50% to 75%, meaning you should budget for a down payment of 25% to 50% of the property price, with non-residents typically at the higher end of that down payment range (often 30% to 50%).

 You can also read our latest update about mortgage and interest rates in The United Arab Emirates.